Associate in Science (A.S.)

 - Location Manager at New York Film Office

-As a communications major, if you meet specific award criteria and are a female matriculated in the program, you will be eligible for the Brooke Makowiec Memorial Award.
-For information on this scholarship, contact a member of the visual and performing arts department or the financial aid office.
+As a Communications major, if you meet specific award criteria and are a female matriculated in the program, you will be eligible for the Brooke Makowiec Memorial Award.
+For information on this scholarship, contact the FLCC Foundation.